Database Model Usage (Laravel Style)

 Using Cursors

-The cursor method allows you to iterate through the database using a cursor, with only one query executed.
-When dealing with a large amount of data, the cursor method can greatly reduce memory usage:
+The cursor method allows you to iterate over the database using a cursor, executing the query only once.
+When dealing with large amounts of data, cursor can greatly reduce memory usage:

 //